MARKETS - 2020/1

 - Equip students with a sound understanding of the process of strategic management and the different components of the strategy development cycle.

-- Enable students to integrate theoretical concepts and models in Strategy and Marketing with practical application to business situations.
+- Enable students to integrate theoretical concepts and models in Strategy with practical application to business situations.

 C - Cognitive/analytical